Wednesday, 23 April 2025

 It's well known that temperature is a critical variable when it comes to fermentation - the magical process performed by brewing yeast that turn wort into beer.
-The process of fermentation is exothermic - a fancy word meaning it creates heat, so for most homebrewers the a simple solution to control the temperature during fermentation is to purchase a new or second hand fridge that the fermenter can be placed into, and then controlled with a temperature controller like an Inkbird.
+The process of fermentation is exothermic - a fancy word meaning it creates heat, so for most homebrewers the simple solution to control the temperature during fermentation is to purchase a new or second hand fridge that the fermenter can be placed into, and then controlled with a temperature controller like an Inkbird or RAPT device.
+The temperature controller will cycle the fridge on which will cool down the fermenter and fermenting wort inside as required.

-This is the situation we face for a few months each year during the colder winter months where temperatures are constantly below the typical ale fermentation temperature of 18-20 degrees.
-We were about to embark on the maiden brew on our recently purchased Cheeky Peak Nano-X Fermenter and knew we needed a heat source to maintain our target fermentation temperature.
+This is the situation we face for a brief period each year during the colder winter months where temperatures are constantly below the typical ale fermentation temperature of 18-20°C. We were about to embark on the maiden brew on our recently purchased Cheeky Peak Nano-X Fermenter and knew we needed a heat source to maintain our target fermentation temperature.

 There are plenty of options for heating fermenters - heat pads, heat belts, glycol chillers/heaters, light/heat lamps, space heaters - the list goes on and on.
 Since our fermenter was made of stainless steel, we weren't comfortable wrapping a heat belt around it.
 Glyocol chillers/heaters are expensive, and sitting a space heater inside a fridge really didn't seem like a great idea either.